Learning CenterLearning Topics

 What is a data lake?

-It was the founder of Pentaho, James Dixon, who coined the term “data lake“ in 2010.
-He was working at Hadoop at the time and offered the following analogy along with the term: “...the data lake is a large body of water in a more natural state.
+The founder of Pentaho, James Dixon, coined the term “data lake“ in 2010.
+He was working at Hadoop at the time and offered the following analogy: “...the data lake is a large body of water in a more natural state.
 The contents of the data lake stream in from a source to fill the lake, and various users of the lake can come to examine, dive in, or take samples.”